 Marketers are fine with using opt-out lists – it's not in their interest to waste resources contacting uninterested parties, even If it's part of a mass marketing effort.

 If you don't mind the load in your mailbox, feel free to discard all the credit offers – but shred them first.
 Since the offers are already pre-approved, it's easier for identity thieves to steal the application and open an account in your name.
-If you would like to prevent identity theft, join MoneyTips and check out our free Identity Protector tool.
+Let MoneyTips protect your credit and your identity with a free trial.

 You may not be able to stop all unsolicited credit card offers, but you can greatly reduce the number by opting out with the credit reporting agencies and the Direct Marketing Association.
 As for the pumpkin spice epidemic, we’re still trying to solve that one.